DanCanetti/danielcanetti.com/src/content/blog/a-complete-guide-to-eleventy.md

 postExcerpt: From installation to continuous deployment - everything you need to get started with the static site generator.
 ---

 ***Please Note***: This article was written in 2019.
-My approach to building Jamstack sites has changed since this article was written, I will upload a new post detailing my new approach and link here in due course.
+My approach to building Jamstack sites has changed since this article was written, see here for my [2021 approach to eleventy](/blog/eleventy-2021/).

 ## What is Eleventy?